 Have you read this post thinking “I’m not a procrastinator?”

-Yet, somehow, three months have passed since your doctor suggested you start an exercise program, you find your clothes are getting tighter.
-Your bank account hasn’t grown, you still have consumer debt, nor did you increase your 401k contributions.
+Yet, somehow, three months have passed since your doctor suggested you start an exercise program.
+You find your clothes are getting tighter, your bank account hasn’t grown, you still have consumer debt, and you haven’t increased your 401k contributions.

 It’s time to look in the mirror and be honest with yourself.
 Because procrastination is typically a sign something isn’t right.